All Your Hair Questions, Answered

 Just How Realistic is Super Long Hair?
 We Asked An Expert

-It seems clear now that the dolls we played with as girls gave us pretty unrealistic expectations about growing hair.
-If yours had calf-length blonde curls and never seem to be encumbered by all those tangles, it may have looked like waist-length hair was an easy goal to hit.
+It seems clear now that the dolls we played with as kids gave us crazy unrealistic expectations about growing hair.
+If yours had calf-length dark brown hair and never seem to be slowed down by all those tangles, it may have looked like waist-length hair was an easy goal to hit.

 Is super long hair even possible for most people?